Does Viagra lower blood pressure?

 Viagra can lower blood pressure, but the reduction is generally minor and does not make much of a difference for most people.
 Studies show that Viagra can lower systolic blood pressure (i.e. pressure when the heart is squeezing) by around 6 mmHg and diastolic blood pressure (i.e. pressure when the heart is relaxing) by about 4.5 mmHg.
 This is a small, temporary drop and typically isn’t enough to cause problems or symptoms or lead to any meaningful benefit—a change that healthcare professionals describe as “clinically insignificant.”
 (For context, normal blood pressure is 120/80 mmHg; the top number is systolic blood pressure and bottom is diastolic blood pressure.)

 Research shows that the dip in blood pressure from Viagra is not only small, but also short-lived; it typically goes away within 1–2 hours after taking a dose.
 Also, keep in mind that while you can take Viagra up to once daily, most people don’t take it all that often.
-One study found that the frequency of sexual intercourse for most men taking the medication fell 3–6 times per month, on average.
+The frequency of sexual intercourse for most men taking the medication is 3–6 times per month on average, according to one study.
 So, all of these points considered together, the overall impact of Viagra on average blood pressure is probably minimal for most folks.

 So, why does this slight drop in blood pressure occur when on Viagra?
 Viagra works by blocking an enzyme called phosphodiesterase type 5 (PDE5), which helps increase levels of a substance called cGMP.
 This process allows the smooth muscle in your blood vessels to relax, improving blood flow throughout the body, including the penis, and, in turn, enabling an erection.
 When blood vessels relax and widen, this makes it easier for blood to flow, which can cause a slight decrease in blood pressure.